-The other goal of the campaign is to create an understanding in the Bulgarian society that children in conflict with the law are children at risk and most often their actions represent a cry for help as they often have been victims of violence, harassment, neglect, life in extreme poverty.
+The other goal of the campaign is to create an understanding in the Bulgarian society that children in conflict with the law are children at risk and most often their actions are call for help as they often have been victims of violence, harassment, neglect, life in extreme poverty.

-Every year, over 10,000 children in Bulgaria are affected by the 60-years old Law on Fighting Antisocial Acts of Minors and Underage Children.
-Some of these children (who often do not have the support of their family to step out of the difficult situations) are punished for offences for which, in most of the cases, adults do not face sanctions: escape from home, wandering, begging, stealing food … In fact, children are extremely vulnerable and thus they need help, but are treated as criminals and are further punished for their severe fate by imposing inadequate remedial measures or boarding, known as corrective homes, where they do not become better people, but on the contrary – they are often victims of violence.
+Every year, over 10,000 children in Bulgaria are affected by the 60-years old Law.
+Some of these children (who often do not have the support of their family to step out of the difficult situations) are punished for offences for which, in most of the cases, adults do not face sanctions: escape from home, wandering, begging, stealing food … In fact, children are extremely vulnerable and thus they need help, but are treated as criminals and are further punished for their severe fate by imposing inadequate remedial measures or boarding in correctional schools, where they do not become better people, but on the contrary – they are often victims of violence.
 Household and hygiene conditions at this institutions are inhuman, worse than prisons, children are devoid of quality education and adequate medical care.

-During the event, a game called “Do not Judge Me, Man” was presented, which is a metaphor of the provisions in the current Law on Fighting Antisocial Acts of Minors and Underage Children.
+During the event, a game in Ludo style (“Don’t Judge Me, Man” in Bulgarian) was presented.
+The board game is a metaphor of the provisions in the current Law and the inhumanity of the system.

-National Network for Children created a video – social experiment with the participation of parents.
-The video shows the cruelty of the system towards nobody’s children.
+National Network for Children conducted a social experiment and created a video on it with the participation of parents.
+The video shows the cruelty of the system towards “nobody’s” children.